AlexSD92/ckc_lifts/README.md

 The colors that are used for the site are shown below.
 [Colorhunt](https://colorhunt.co/palette/008c93ff736cd3d3d3f5f5f5) was used to generate a color pallet.

+- 008C93, used for header and footer backgrounds, as well as heading color
+- FF736C, used for tagline color
+- D3D3D3, used for body background color
+- F5F5F5, used as contrast color for text in logo, navbar, fontawesome, and where appropriate

 ![Color pallet used for the design of this website.](/assets/images/readme/colorpallet.PNG)

 ### Typography